pzaino/thecrowler/doc/docker_build.md

   **Note**: The above are the minimal requirements, you can run the CROWler on a machine with less resources, but you might experience performance issues.
+  Also, please note that the CROWler can collect an impressive amount of data, so you might want to have more disk space available.

 - **Step B** There are a bunch of ENV variables you can set to customize the CROWler deployment.
 These ENV vars allow you to set up your